 - FinCon18 (Orlando, FL): $1,848.97

-- Home and business is based in Raleigh, NC.
+- Both my home and my business are based in Raleigh, NC.

-- FinCon15: Drove from Raleigh to Charlotte.
+- FinCon15: I drove from Raleigh to Charlotte.
 Brought groceries and snacks from home.
-Bought my pass only 3 months in advance.
+I bought my pass only 3 months in advance.

-- FinCon16: Used United airline points for flight from Raleigh to San Diego.
-Family member dropped/picked me up from airport.
-Was promoting book and had business cards and bookmarks to distribute.
+- FinCon16: I used United Airlines points for a flight from Raleigh to San Diego.
+A family member dropped/picked me up from the airport.
+I was promoting my book and had business cards and bookmarks to distribute.

-- FinCon17: Upgraded to priority seats to guarantee not having to check bags on the Southwest flight.
-Took Uber one-way to airport on outbound flight; family member picked me up on return flight.
+- FinCon17: I upgraded to priority seats to guarantee not having to check bags on the Southwest flight.
+I also took an Uber one-way to the airport on the outbound flight, then a family member picked me up on return flight.

-- FinCon18: Drove from Raleigh to Orlando one-way (*remember to calculate mileage reimbursement and factor in wear-and-tear on using your personal vehicle); Flew home one-way on Southwest.
+- FinCon18: I drove from Raleigh to Orlando one-way (*remember to calculate mileage reimbursement and factor in wear-and-tear on using your personal vehicle).
+Then I flew home one-way on Southwest.

 In total, I’ve spent over $5,200 to attend the last four FinCon conferences, and it’s been worth every single penny.
-My advice – in general, I would budget at least a $1,000 to attend a small business conference.
-If you’re in sticker shock, have limited fund, and it would break the bank to go to a business conference, keep reading for tips on how to reduce those costs.
+My advice – in general, I would budget at least $1,000 to attend a small business conference.
+If you’re in sticker shock, have limited funds, and it would break the bank to go to a business conference, keep reading for tips on how to reduce those costs.

 17 Tips to Decrease the Costs to Attend Conferences

 You might think the budget items keep for attending a conference will put it out of reach for you.
 However, if it is a must-attend conference that can be a game-changer for your business, there are ways to make it affordable.
 Here are tips to make it more affordable if $1,000+ seems outrageous to spend on attending a business conference.

 - Register for the conference during the early-bird period

 - Example: FinCon16 attendees could purchase FinCon17 passes at $260 off the regular price if they made a decision within four days of leaving the current conference.

-- Volunteer to work at the conference for lower rate (or sometimes free)
+- Volunteer to work at the conference for a lower rate (or sometimes free)